vivekr1982/anything-llm/docker/HOW_TO_USE_DOCKER.md

 ## Integrations and one-click setups

-The integrations below are templates or tooling built by the community to make running the docker experience of AnythingLLM easier.
+The integrations below are templates or tooling built by the community to make running the docker experience of CloudwiseGPT easier.

-### Use the Midori AI Subsystem to Manage AnythingLLM
+### Use the Midori AI Subsystem to Manage CloudwiseGPT

-Follow the setup found on [Midori AI Subsystem Site](https://io.midori-ai.xyz/subsystem/manager/) for your host OS After setting that up install the AnythingLLM docker backend to the Midori AI Subsystem.
+Follow the setup found on [Midori AI Subsystem Site](https://io.midori-ai.xyz/subsystem/manager/) for your host OS After setting that up install the CloudwiseGPT docker backend to the Midori AI Subsystem.

 Once that is done, you are all set!